 Financial support is available to sociology graduate students.
 The major source of department support is in the form of teaching assistantships, which are granted every year on a competitive basis.
 Teaching assistants receive tuition remission and a substantial stipend.
 The department also awards the Chancellor’s Award each year to promising incoming students.

 Students may also apply for Graduate School fellowships.
 UWM offers Advanced Opportunity Program fellowships to disadvantaged minority students on a competitive basis, Graduate School Fellowships and Dissertation Fellowships.
-More information about the fellowships and links to other UWM resources is available at Graduate School Financial Support.
+More information about the fellowships and links to other UWM resources is available at Graduate School Types of Funding.

 Graduate Teaching Assistant Program for PhD Students

 Teaching Assistantships provide funding for up to 4 years for PhD students.
 This funding includes a cash stipend, full tuition remission and eligibility for low-cost health insurance for students and their families.
 Teaching assistantships are for full-time study.
 The Graduate School Guidelines for the appointment of teaching assistants are available for review.
 Application for a position is done via the submission of the Teaching Assistantship Interest Form (pdf).

 PhD students are usually appointed at 50% of full-time work.

 The graduate teaching assistantship program provides instructional assistance to the department as well as financial support and professional training to students.
 Teaching assistant are University employees with the responsibility to discharge the duties prescribed by the University and the Department of Sociology.
 In return, the Department will ensure that the teaching assistant has the opportunity to increase and utilize the knowledge of the discipline.
 Student’s interests and preferences may be taken into consideration in assistantship assignment.
 Nevertheless, the needs and financial resources of the Department will be the most important criteria in the determination and allocation of specific assistantship assignments.